dishaaagarwal/Movie-Genre-Prediction/README.md

 2. Dataset Link: https://www.kaggle.com/c/moviegenres/overview

-3. Used NLP techniques for cleaning text and finally making a corpus.
+3. Used NLP techniques for cleaning text and finally making a corpus and build a Word Cloud for most popular genre.

 4. Used Multinomial Naive Bayes theorem .